Acceptable Use Policy

 4. You must not compromise security or availability

-- No attempts to gain unauthorized access to any account, system, or network, to introduce malware, to probe or scan for vulnerabilities, or to interfere with service operation.
+- No attempts to gain unauthorized access to any account, system, or network; to introduce malware; to probe or scan for vulnerabilities; or to interfere with Service operation.

 - No distributed or high-volume automated traffic designed to degrade or disrupt the Service or any third-party site.

 - Report security vulnerabilities to security@jobsapply.app before publicly disclosing.
+We will not pursue good-faith security researchers who follow coordinated-disclosure practice.

 5. You must not use the Service for unlawful or harmful purposes